CodeURJC-DAW-2023-24/webapp16/README.md

 ## Profile:

+The profile section is a section where the user can enter and update personal information.

+- The section shows a profile page on a website.
+- Below the header is the main content area for user profile information with fields for "First Name*", "Last Name*", "Date of Birth*", "Phone Number*", "Email Address*" and "Address".
+- Each field has an empty text box next to it for entering information.
+- There is a red button labeled "Save changes" below the input fields.

 ![*Profile*](https://github.com/CodeURJC-DAW-2023-24/webapp16/blob/main/readmeImg/profile.png)

 ___

 ## About Us:
+The About Us is a section where users can learn more about the FUTBOLPRO  League platform and its features.

+- In the middle section, there is an article or blog post titled “FutPro League” accompanied by an image.
+The article explains what FUTBOLPRO LEAGUE is and how it helps users manage their football leagues in minutes.
+- Below this section, there’s another part titled “Our Testimonials” featuring a quote from someone praising the website/platform.

 ![*About Us*](https://github.com/CodeURJC-DAW-2023-24/webapp16/blob/main/readmeImg/aboutUs.png)

 ___

 ## Team:
+The Team is a section where users can view information about different football teams.

+- All the teams registered in the web.
+- The names of the teams and the city that came form are written below their respective logos.

 ![*Team*](https://github.com/CodeURJC-DAW-2023-24/webapp16/blob/main/readmeImg/team.png)

 ___

 ## Team Info:
+The Team Info is a section where users can view information about a specific football team.

+- All the players registered in the team.
+- Stadistics off that football team.
 ![*Team Info*](https://github.com/CodeURJC-DAW-2023-24/webapp16/blob/main/readmeImg/teamInfo.png)

 ___

 ## Fill Match Report:
+The section for filling out the match report is a section in which the soccer referee can enter information about the match he/she has refereed.

+- The section displays an online form entitled "Soccer Referee Report".
+- The form has a light gray background and contains several fields to fill in, including:
+  - Date of the match
+  - Time of the match
+  - Home team
+  - Away team
+  - Stadium
+  - Weather conditions
+  - Temperature (°F)
+  - Match Referees
+  - Match Summary
+- Each field has a blank space next to it to enter the information.
+- There is a red "SEND REPORT" button at the bottom of the form to send the completed report.
 ![*Fill Match Report*](https://github.com/CodeURJC-DAW-2023-24/webapp16/blob/main/readmeImg/fillMatchReport.png)

 ___

 ## Tournament Create:

+The create new tournament section is a section where the user can enter information about a soccer tournament he/she wants to organize.

+- The section shows a user interface for creating a new tournament on a website or application.
+- Below this header, there is a form with fields to enter:
+    - "Tournament name"
+    - "Category"
+    - "Cup" with an example text "FIFA 20 Tournament cup".
+    - Fields to enter four different teams labeled "Team 1", "Team 2", "Team 3"...
+- At the bottom of the form there are two buttons: a green one labeled "SAVE" and a red one labeled "CANCEL".

 ![*Tournament Create*](https://github.com/CodeURJC-DAW-2023-24/webapp16/blob/main/readmeImg/createTournament.png)